 - Oil such as vegetable oil, to coat the grill pan

-- Make the adobo sauce
+Make the adobo sauce

-- 1. Grab a grill pan and brush it with neutral oil.
+- Grab a grill pan and brush it with neutral oil.
 Put it on the stove on medium-high heat.
 After the grill pan is hot, add the red peppers, jalapeños, garlic, and onion and cook, turning occasionally, until blackened, about 15 to 20 minutes.

-- 2. In a large saucepan over medium heat, add the olive oil and dried chipotle and guajillo chiles.
+- In a large saucepan over medium heat, add the olive oil and dried chipotle and guajillo chiles.
 Cook until slightly darkened, about 5 minutes.

-- 3. Squeeze the garlic from their skins.
+- Squeeze the garlic from their skins.
 Roughly chop the blackened vegetables.
 To the saucepan, add the grilled vegetables and garlic, as well as the chipotles in adobo, oregano, spices, sherry vinegar, and chicken stock.
 Cover and gently simmer for 1 hour, stirring occasionally.

-- 4. Remove the saucepan from the heat.
-Let the mixture cool for at least 10 minutes before transferring it to a blender and processing until smooth.
+- Remove the saucepan from the heat.
+Let the mixture cool for at least 10 minutes before pouring it into a blender and processing until smooth.
 (We know it’s tempting to reach for your immersion blender, but don’t.
 It won’t create as smooth a purée as your countertop blender.)
 Taste and add more seasoning and salt if needed.
 You should have about 5 cups adobo sauce.
 Although this recipe makes more adobo sauce than you’ll need for the tofu, it lasts for about 2 weeks in the fridge.

-- Make the chargrilled tofu adobo
+Make the chargrilled tofu adobo

-- 5. Slice the tofu into short strips about 1/2-inch thick.
+- Slice the tofu into short strips about 1/2-inch thick.

-- 6. In a bowl or resealable plastic bag, combine the tofu and just enough adobo sauce to coat all the surfaces of the tofu.
+- In a bowl or resealable plastic bag, combine the tofu and just enough adobo sauce to coat all the surfaces of the tofu.
 (Save the remaining adobo sauce for other uses—of which there are so, so many.
 If you’re lacking ideas, look at the note above the recipe for inspiration.)

-- 7. Use a paper towel to remove any remaining roasted vegetable bits from the grill pan.
+- Use a paper towel to remove any remaining roasted vegetable bits from the grill pan.
 Again, brush the grill pan with neutral oil and put it on the stove on medium-high heat.
 When hot, add the marinated tofu, and cook, basting with leftover adobo sauce, until dark char marks develop on all sides, about 10 minutes.
 You may find that the tofu crumbles a bit, but the flavor remains spectacular and actually the crumbles work particularly well for tacos, as pictured here.
 The tofu adobo is also adept at being served in any number of ways, including atop rice or tossed in a southwestern salad or wrapped in a burrito or…well, you tell us.